‧

 Share this article

 Metabase’s interface tries to stay out of your way to help bring your data to the forefront.
-This laid-back approach means that sometimes features can take time to discover, so we put together a list of some features you may not be taking advantage of yet.
+This laid-back approach means that sometimes features can take time to discover, so we put together an updated list of some features you may not be taking advantage of yet.

 1. Alerts: get notified when a metric hits a certain number

-Some people miss the menu in the bottom right corner of a question (figure 1):
+Some people miss the menu in the bottom right corner of a question:

 They don’t click on the bell, so they never figure out that you can set up a question to send you an email or Slack message based on: